danex11/monkeyrunner/README.md

 # monkeyrunner
-This repository contains helpful read for using monkeyrunner testing tool.
+Helpful read for using monkeyrunner testing tool.